Everything you can do with Oculus Quest hand tracking

 The Oculus Quest is a standalone virtual reality (VR) headset that doesn't require any cables to be connected to your PC.
 The device has received a number of new features in recent months, but hand tracking may be the most significant.
-Yesterday, Oculus updated the Quest software so that you can enable hand tracking as an Experimental Feature.
+With firmware version 17, when controllers are not detected, the Quest will display a digital version of your hands as it detects them, allowing players to interact with menus and games as if their hands were in the virtual world.
+Oculus has deemed the feature to be good enough for retail games and is now allowing paid games to be released on the Oculus Store.

 You can interact with the Oculus Quest menu from the Library to the Store.
 Just point at and pinch whatever you want to select.
 The same applies to fast-forwarding or rewinding trailers in the Oculus Store.